xavierpriour/up2d8/README.md

 Yet as a user, I'm tired of wading through git repos just to see if a new version is available, download a tarball, extract, hunt for the previous one, and replace it.

-So I built `up2d8`, to do it for me.
+So I built `up2d8`, to do it all for me.

 ## usage